Mills in Alto Aragón — aceitero

 and nearby again Año

-followed by something I can't decode.
+something I can't decode.

 Notice that the beams forming the lever are made from a single stem each!
 In many cases